Pabitra Kumar Deka: Later years

 Deka began to suffer from serious heart related ailments in the early 2000s.
 He continued to work, often receiving people from the film, stage and media for his views and help.
 In addition to his job for Sadin, he wrote about the history of world cinema for nearly ten years for Sambhar, a Sunday supplement published with the daily Asomiya Pratidin.
 The writings were later published in two big volumes published by the Assam Prakashan Parishad called Bharatia Samantaral Dharar Sobi and Bishwa Chalachitra.
 Apart from that, he continued his satire writings in his columns Birbolor Sinta and Soukadhaarar Semsemia Sitaan for Sadin.

 On 5 January 2010, Pabitra Kumar Deka died in the GNRC hospital, Guwahati after a heart attack.
 The family members of late Deka have constructed an archive in his memory named Pabitra Kumar Deka Archive in 2018 in their residence at Pub Sarania, Guwahati 781003.
 Roopkar Award is also presented every year in his memory to a famous personality from stage, film and media.

+National Award-winning filmmaker Prabin Hazarika is now all set to release his latest full-length Assamese feature film Hanumanor Sadhu, a famous satirical story written by Pabitra Kumar Deka set in the pre-independence era.
+The film is a remake of a TV show aired on Guwahati Doordarshan in 1994 based on the story and screenplay written by Deka himself.